antoninchadima/antoninchadima/README.md

 <details closed>
 <summary>Programming:</summary>

-As team leader of SW developers and a project manager, I did manage several projects.
+As a team leader of SW developers and a project manager, I did manage several projects.

 - Sports Betting platform
 - Matatu